finlayslorach/finlayslorach.github.io/_posts/2022-11-07-natural_product_biosynthesis_pks_part1.md

    ![Figure 8.
 Synthesis of malonyl-coA](/images/malonyl_coA_synthesis.png)

-   To synthesise methylmalonylcoA, a SAM dependent methylase enzyme adds a methyl group to acetyl-coA to generate
+   To synthesise methylmalonylcoA, a SAM dependent methylase enzyme adds a methyl group to acetyl-coA to generate propionyl-coA (Fig.9).
+Notice that the
-   propionyl-coA (Fig.9).
+   leaving group in this reaction is the amino acid methionine.
 This is followed by the same aforementioned carboxylation dependent reaction to generate methylmalonlycoA.

    ![Figure 9.
 Synthesis of methylmalonyl-coA](/images/methyl_malonyl_coA.png).